jnpfeiffer03/AI-QNT-USDT-KuCoin-Binance-Trading-Bot-Backtester/README.md

 Crypto trading is risky.
 This bot is for research and educational use only.
 No warranty is provided.
 Use with paper trading and backtesting before live deployment!

+Credits
+This is a fork from: https://github.com/asier13/Python-Trading-Bot/ AI Copilot & documentation: OpenAI ChatGPT

 Trade smart, test everything, and always control your risk. 🚀